-Main Street loans must have an interest rate of LIBOR (one or three month) plus 300 basis points, and lenders may require borrowers to pay the origination and transaction fees but are not permitted to charge any additional fees except de minimis fees that are customary and necessary (e.g., appraisal and legal fees).
+Main Street loans must have an interest rate of LIBOR (one or three month) plus 300 basis points (LIBOR floors are not permissible), and lenders may require borrowers to pay the origination and transaction fees but are not permitted to charge any additional fees except de minimis fees that are customary and necessary (e.g., appraisal and legal fees).
 However, lenders may charge customary consent fees if such fees are necessary to amend existing loan documentation in connection with the upsizing of a loan under the MSELF.